 Wendy joined W3C in 2012, after time in legal academia, private practice, and with Electronic Frontier Foundation.
-She splits her time among law, technology, and policy.
+She spends her time among law, technology, and policy.
 Wendy's legal research focuses on "openness," in the law and technology of online expression, user-innovation, privacy, and anonymity.

 Wendy can also be found at wendy.seltzer.org or wendy.seltzer.is, and at the Lumen Project (formerly known as Chilling Effects Clearinghouse).

-Wendy Seltzer is Policy Counsel and Technology & Society Domain Lead at the World Wide Web Consortium (W3C), where she leads the Consortium's new work development, including on privacy, security, web payments, and related standards.
-As a visiting Fellow with Yale Law School's Information Society Project, she researches openness in intellectual property, innovation, privacy, and free expression online.
-As a Fellow with Harvard's Berkman Center for Internet & Society, Wendy founded and leads the Chilling Effects Clearinghouse (now Lumen), bringing transparency to online takedown demands.
-She serves on the Board of Directors of The Tor Project, promoting privacy and anonymity research, education, and technology.
+Wendy Seltzer is Strategy Lead and Policy Counsel at the World Wide Web Consortium (W3C), where she leads the Consortium's new work development, including on privacy, security and web payments.
+She researches openness in intellectual property, innovation, privacy, and free expression online.
+As a Fellow with Harvard's Berkman Center for Internet & Society, Wendy founded and leads Lumen Database, (formerly Chilling Effects Clearinghouse) bringing transparency to online takedown demands.
 She seeks to improve technology policy in support of user-driven innovation and communication.